Patricia Hutchinson

 Patricia Margaret Hutchinson CMG CBE (18 June 1926 - 11 December 2008) was a British diplomat, and ambassador to Uruguay in the early 1980s.

 Early life

 She was the second child of Francis Hutchinson, born in Madrid.
-Her father worked for the Bank of London and South America.
+Her father was a banker and worked for the Bank of London and South America.

 She went to schools in Madrid and a boarding school in Kent.
 She became fluent in French and Spanish.
 She returned to England in a Royal Navy convoy from Gibraltar to the UK in 1941, attending Casterton School, a boarding school in Cumbria.

 Career

 She worked for the Board of Trade for a year from 1947.
 She joined the Diplomatic Service in July 1948.